Ikigai

 What the world needs

 There is a vibrant market in retro gaming devices.
-They’re becoming ever more powerful and able to emulate an increasing number of consoles and handhelds.
+They’re becoming ever more powerful and capable of emulating an increasing number of consoles and handhelds.
 Competition is driving improvements in ergonomics and quality.

 However, I see the same advice being given over and over again to new users: